Here is a list of resources we recomend. Affiliate links are marked.

 Blubrry (Affiliate Link)

 This is the service we use and recomend.
-If you use coupon code “novelmarketing” at checkout, you will get a free month of hosting.
+If you use coupon code “novelmarketing” at checkout, you will get a free month or two of hosting.

 BuzzSprout (Affiliate Link)

 This is the service we recommend if you don’t use WordPress.
 They have some of the prettiest podcast pages and beautiful stats pages.
 They show downloads by the week in their charts.
 BuzzSprout also has some of the best podcast tutorials in the industry.
-They also offer a free option!
+They also offer dynamic content insertion allowing you to promote your new book on old episodes.

 Descript (Affiliate Link)